quasarframework/quasar-ui-qmarkdown/docs/src/pages/contributing/sponsor.md

 Pick one that works well with you.

 For businesses, I highly encourage you to pick #1.
-Thousands of hours have gone into QCalendar.
+Thousands of hours have gone into QMarkdown.
 That's time and money you saved from hiring a developer and writing such a component yourself.

 For individuals and hobbiests, I encourage you more on the contributions-side of things (#2), but if you can, then #1 is also a good option.
 Small amounts by large numbers of people do add up.